 Now, if you’re looking for a low-cost video doorbell, we’d recommend checking out Ring’s lineup, as they have highly-rated doorbell cams for as low as $99.
 At the other end of the spectrum, you could spend $229-$249 for the Nest Hello or Vivint Doorbell Camera Pro, both of which are fully-loaded with smart AI features.
 So again, we think SimpliSafe falls in that affordable middle ground at $169.
 And trust us, that’s by design!

 The only other cost to consider is a cloud video storage subscription.
-Note that SimpliSafe’s subscription is optional, but if you want to record and store video for up to 30 days, you’ll need to spring for their $4.99 per month cloud plan.
-This is also reasonably priced, and it compares well to most of the top doorbell cameras we’ve tested.
+Note that SimpliSafe’s subscription is optional, but if you want to record and store video for up to 30 days, you’ll need to spring for their $4.99 per month cloud plan per camera.
+This is a bit more expensive than some of our favorite cloud recording plans.
+Ring, for instance, charges $3 per month per camera or $10 per month for unlimited cameras for 60 days of cloud storage.
+That being said, if you have multiple SimpliSafe cameras, the $9.99 a month plan would make more sense, as it provides cloud storage for up to five cameras.

 FYI: We typically recommend signing up with a cloud storage plan.
 If a thief steals a package or breaks into your home, it’s important to be able to show proof.
 A little bit of evidence can go a long way.